 Employee and business scheduling begins with acknowledging your team’s efforts and their professional duties.
-It’s also important to keep in mind four main pillars of the organized and satisfied workforce.
+It’s also important to keep in mind the four main pillars of an organized and satisfied workforce.

 If you know that an employee has another job, make sure not to double-schedule them.
 Sometimes the team member may have to work on weekends or make some shifts, but if it happens frequently, don’t be surprised if the person chooses a more suitable schedule.

 2. Value employees’ time

 Field service companies often operate at different than standard business hours.
 For instance, plumbing maintenance usually comes before office hours or after everyone leaves.
 But if workers have to always work at night or early mornings, it gets tiring.
 You should clarify such scheduling at the job interview or onboarding period and mix their shifts so that employees could adjust their working hours to their personal lives.